 Some of the more worrying substances, which are considered to be eWaste, have a significant amount of danger attached to them —both to our health and to the environment.
 Americium, for example, is found in smoke detectors.
 While the device is made to save lives, the product inside of it is radioactive and a known carcinogenic.
-Mercury, which you can find in fluorescent tubes and flat screen TV’s, is responsible for problems such as dermatitis, muscle weakness, and creating a high risk in birth defects for babies if exposed to a pregnant woman.
-Most people are aware of the dangers of sulfur, which are found in lead acid batteries, but do not know that prolonged exposure can lead to liver and kidney damage, and if the lead acid batteries are disposed of the wrong way, they have a chance leaking sulfuric acid.
+Mercury, which you can find in fluorescent tubes and flat-screen TV's, is responsible for problems such as dermatitis, muscle weakness, and creating a high risk in congenital disabilities for babies if exposed to a pregnant woman.
+Most people are aware of the dangers of sulfur, which are found in lead-acid batteries but do not know that prolonged exposure can lead to liver and kidney damage, and if the lead-acid batteries are disposed of the wrong way, they have a chance of leaking sulfuric acid.

 The moral of the story here is to try and reduce your eWaste by as much as possible, but if you must dispose of any items, make sure you do so in the correct way!
 The eWaste recycling company in Los Angeles is one such place that conducts proper disposal of unwanted or unusable gadgets and electronic devices.
 Give them a call the next time you want to rid yourself of junk and help sustain the health of people and the environment!